alex347a/Obsidian/3. Semester/Industriel datakommunikation/31-95-ALEXANDERS_PC.md

 ### Packet switches
 Routers and link-layer switches.
 The sequence of communication links and packet switches traversed by a packet are called a route or path.
-Most packet switches use store-and-forward transmission at the inputs to the links.
-Store-and-forward transmission means that the packet switch must receive the entire packet before it can begin to transmit the first bit of the packet onto the outbound link.

 ### Protocols
 A protocol defines the format and the order of messages exchanged between two or more communicating entities, as well as the actions taken on the transmission and/or receipt of a message or other event.
 End systems packet switches and other pieces of the internet run protocols that control the sending and receiving of information like TCP (Transmission Control Protocol) and IP (Internet Protocol)